Last revised on June 27nd, 2017.

 Adroiti Technologies - 4136 Del Rey Ave, Marina Del Rey, CA, 90292, USA

-We collect very limited personally identifiable information described below (the “data”) from GitHub and of those who communicate with us directly via e-mail, aggregate information on what pages consumers access or visit, and information volunteered by the consumer (such as survey information and/or site registrations).
+We collect very limited personally identifiable information described below (the “data”) from GitHub, Bitbucket and of those who communicate with us directly via e-mail, aggregate information on what pages consumers access or visit, and information volunteered by the consumer (such as survey information and/or site registrations).
 The information we collect is used to provide our services, and to improve the quality of our services, and is not shared with or sold to other organizations for commercial purposes, except to provide products or services you've requested, when we have your permission, or under the following circumstances:

 It is necessary to share information in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of Terms of Service, or as otherwise required by law.

 When you register for CodeFactor.io we ask for information such as your name and last name, email address, billing address, and/or payment information.

 CodeFactor uses collected information for the following general purposes: products and services provision, billing, identification and authentication through GitHub, Bitbucket, services improvement, contact, and research.
 CodeFactor.io uses personally identifiable information on billing address and/or payment information only for the sole purpose of payment processing for CodeFactor.io services.
 Payment processing services enable us to process payments by credit card, bank transfer or other means.
 To ensure greater security, we share only the information necessary to execute the transaction with the financial intermediaries handling the transaction.
 Some of these services may also enable the sending of timed messages to our customer, such as emails containing invoices or notifications concerning the payment.

 A cookie is a small amount of data, which often includes an anonymous unique identifier, which is sent to your browser from a web site's computers and stored on your computer's hard drive.